sanjay9616/Angular/Topics.md

 What are dynamic components?
 What is Angular Universal?
 What are different types of compilation in Angular?

 What is JIT?
 What is AOT?
 Why do we need compilation process?
 What are the advantages with AOT?
 What are the ways to control AOT compilation?
-What are the restrictions of metadata?
 What are the three phases of AOT?
 Can I use arrow functions in AOT?
-What is the purpose of metadata json files?
 Can I use any javascript feature for expression syntax in AOT?
 What is folding?
 What are macros?
-Give an example of few metadata errors?
-What is metadata rewriting?
 How do you provide configuration inheritance?
 How do you specify angular template compiler options?
 How do you enable binding expression validation?